 After a child receives a bone marrow transplant, they will be in the hospital for a while.
 So, when the day comes to finally go home, it’s a day worth celebrating.
 At Wolfson Children’s, we celebrate important milestones like this together with our patients.
 A parade lap around the pediatric oncology floor that includes the patient’s favorite music culminates at a checkered flag that each transplant graduate signs and dates.

 Adolescents and young adults with cancer experience unique challenges during this time in their lives when they are becoming more independent.
 We offer an approach to care that is based on their age and emotional needs by enabling them to connect with other teens going through similar treatment.
 For information, call 904.697.3600.

 Children’s growing bodies deserve care from the most practiced specialists around, working as one team to deliver outstanding care.
 Your child’s care team includes orthopedic surgeons, oncologists, radiotherapists, pathologists, radiologists, specialized nurses, psychosocial clinicians and physical therapists who work together to create a plan for initial treatment and ongoing after care to meet the specific needs of your child.

 The Cancer Center serves children from North Florida, South Georgia and beyond.
-Wolfson Children's is located on the south bank of the St. Johns River in downtown Jacksonville and is connected to Nemours Children's Specialty Care via Kids Walk.
-Ronald McDonald House is next to Nemours.
+Wolfson Children's is located on the south bank of the St. Johns River in downtown Jacksonville and is connected to Nemours Children's Health via Kids Walk.
+Ronald McDonald House is next to Nemours Children's Health.
 Follow-up care is provided at our Brunswick and Daytona specialty centers.